Yes, I know. But you clicked, didn't you? So here we are.

-Okay, let's pretend it's crunch time for our writer in the highly versatile shoes.
+Okay, so let's pretend it's crunch time for our writer in the highly versatile shoes.
 It's whatever day of the week a new blog post goes live.
 Except there's nothing scheduled.
 Not even a draft waiting to be uploaded.
 And the audience waits, expectantly.

 Second to maybe a picspam of cats... and/or memes... and/or cat memes, a list's one of the easiest types of posts to cobble together.
 If you're on a deadline that's looming larger than Brexit, it seems like the logical option.

 Set a nice, comfortable number, and you can hit 500 words without much effort.
 For 8 items, you'd only need 63 words per item.
 Seems easy when you put it that way.